Diamoon18/Java_1_multi-thread-programming/README.md

 ## PD_11_10
 Zoo with aviaries with various animals.\
 They may or may not be hungry.\
-People work in these aviaries, that is, they follow the animals.\
+People work in these aviaries, that is, they watch the animals.\
 If there is not enough food, the worker can order supplies.\
-If the animals are very hungry or the number of employees is small, it could be a disaster, so the zoo is closed.\
+If the animals are very hungry and there are not enough supplies ordered, it could be a disaster, so the zoo is closed.
 ### Results
 ![image](https://user-images.githubusercontent.com/72127610/138571508-238671af-615b-465e-b72c-6bcec7176f66.png)
 ![image](https://user-images.githubusercontent.com/72127610/138571519-7098434b-5330-43e4-88a3-b9213e4c3bfa.png)